- General safety

 Application for Radiation Badge

-If you will be handling unsealed or sealed sources, portable gauges or using x-ray devices, you are required to obtain a radiation badge.
+If you will be handling unsealed or sealed sources or using X-ray devices, you are required to obtain a radiation badge.

 Personal exposure reports

 Radiation safety staff maintain all records of internal and external monitoring in conjunction with the National Dosimetry Service.
 Personal exposure reports can be made available upon request.
 Please contact the Radiation Safety staff at email@example.com for further information.

 Should an authorized radiation worker become pregnant, special consideration must be made to ensure limited exposure to the embryo or fetus.
 Once a worker is aware of their pregnancy they are strongly encouraged to inform the Radiation Safety Officer (RSO) in writing.
 Upon disclosure of a pregnancy, the RSO will provide the following services:

 - Consultation for the reassignment of work duties in order to minimize exposure, and adhere to the ALARA principle

 - Additional radiation monitoring devices

 Consult the Badge Requirement Plan to determine whether or not your work requires personal radiation monitoring and if so, what kind of badge(s) you are required to use.

 If you plan on working with volatile materials, such as radioiodine or intermediate levels of tritium, please contact the Radiation Safety staff.